Tecovirimat: Chemistry

-The first synthesis of tecovirimat was published in a patent filed by scientists at Siga Technologies in 2004.
+The first synthesis of tecovirimat was published in a patent filed by scientists at SIGA Technologies in 2004.
 It is made in two steps from cycloheptatriene.

-A Diels–Alder reaction with maleic anhydride forms the main ring system and a subsequent reaction with 4-trifluormethylbenzhydrazide gives the cyclic imide of the drug.
+A Diels–Alder reaction of cycloheptatriene with maleic anhydride forms the main ring system and then in the second step a reaction with 4-trifluormethylbenzhydrazide gives the cyclic imide of the drug.

 History

 Originally researched by the National Institute of Allergy and Infectious Diseases, the drug was owned by Viropharma and discovered in collaboration with scientists at the United States Army Medical Research Institute of Infectious Diseases.
-It is owned and manufactured by Siga Technologies.
-Siga and Viropharma were issued a patent for tecovirimat in 2012.
+It is owned and manufactured by SIGA Technologies.
+SIGA and Viropharma were issued a patent for tecovirimat in 2012.

 Clinical trials

-As of 2009, the results of clinical trials support its use against smallpox and other related orthopoxviruses.
-It shows potential for a variety of uses including preventive healthcare, as a post-exposure therapeutic, as a therapeutic, and an adjunct to vaccination.
+As of 2009, the results of clinical trials supported its use against smallpox and other related orthopoxviruses.
+It showed potential for a variety of uses including preventive healthcare, as a post-exposure therapeutic, as a therapeutic, and an adjunct to vaccination.

-Tecovirimat can be taken by mouth and as of 2008, was permitted for phase II trials by the U.S. Food and Drug Administration (FDA).
+As of 2008, it was permitted for phase II trials by the U.S. Food and Drug Administration (FDA).
 In phase I trials, tecovirimat was generally well tolerated with no serious adverse events.
 Due to its importance for biodefense, the FDA designated tecovirimat for fast-track status, creating a path for expedited FDA review and eventual regulatory approval.
-On 13 July 2018, the FDA announced approval of tecovirimat for the treatment of smallpox.
+In July 2018, the FDA approved tecovirimat for the treatment of smallpox. the first antipoxviral drug approved in the United States.

-On 25 August 2022, the AIDS Clinical Trials Group (ACTG) began a randomized, placebo-controlled, double-blinded trial on the safety and efficacy of tecovirimat for monkeypox, known as STOMP (Study of Tecovirimat for Human Monkeypox Virus), aiming to enroll at least 500 participants with acute monkeypox infection.
+In August 2022, the AIDS Clinical Trials Group (ACTG) began a randomized, placebo-controlled, double-blinded trial on the safety and efficacy of tecovirimat for mpox, known as STOMP (Study of Tecovirimat for Human mpox Virus), aiming to enroll at least 500 participants with acute mpox infection.